AdobeDocs/experience-platform.en/help/destinations/how-destinations-work/profile-export-behavior.md

 From a profile attributes point of view, any changes to the four attributes mapped above will determine a destination export and any of the four mapped attributes present on the profile will be present in the data export.

-## Streaming segment export destinations
+## Streaming API-based destinations {streaming-api-based-destinations}

+The profile export behavior for streaming destinations such as Facebook, Trade Desk, and other API-based integrations is identical to the above.

 Destination examples: advertising, social, etc.

-Experience Platform optimizes the profile export behavior to your streaming destination, to only export data to your API endpoint when relevant updates to a profile have occurred following segment qualification or other significant events.
+Experience Platform optimizes the profile export behavior to your streaming destination, to only export data to streaming API-based destinations when relevant updates to a profile have occurred following segment qualification or other significant events.
 Profiles are exported to your destination in the following situations:

 * The profile update was determined by a change in segment membership for at least one of the segments mapped to the destination.
 For example, the profile has qualified for one of the segments mapped to the destination or has exited one of the segments mapped to the destination.
 * The profile update was determined by a change in the [identity map](/help/xdm/field-groups/profile/identitymap.md) for an identity namespace that is marked for export for this destination instance.
 For example, a profile who had already qualified for one of the segments mapped to the destination has been added a new identity in the identity map attribute.